Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Results and Discussion

 \subsection{Latent Space Uncertainty}

 As we know, the waveform generation problem is inherently deterministic.
 So, our trained model should generate the exact same waveform reconstruction for a set of input parameters, every time the model is used.
 However, for reasons described in \Sec{sec:model}, we chose our latent representation to follow a random distribution, so that our generative model can interpolate within the parameter space outside the specific sets of parameter used for training.
 This random distribution in the latent space adds uncertainty to the waveform generated by our variational model, when variables are sampled from the latent space in the decoder step.
-In future, we will fix the random seed for the latent variable during the evaluation stage, so that the model generates specific waveforms deterministically.

-For now, we quantify the latent sampling uncertainty of our model by supplying the same set of parameters multiple times and generating the corresponding waveform using our trained model.
-We then calculate the deviations in the mismatch values for all these generated waveforms with the actual SEOBNRv4 waveform.
-If the generated waveform is always the same, as would be the case in a deterministic CAE model, the mismatch values should ideally be identical.
-In a variational model, the mismatches are expected to have some distribution. \Fig{fig:uq} graphs the distribution of the mismatch values for $1000$ iterations of a single random waveform generation using our trained model.
-We find that the mean latent sampling uncertainty of our model can thus be constrained at $2.11\times10^{-1}$ per $1000$ random generations of the same waveform.
+We can quantify this latent sampling uncertainty for the model by supplying the same parameters $n$ times and obtaining $n$ waveform approximations using the trained model.
+We then calculate the mean and the standard deviation in the mismatch value of these $n$ waveforms in comparison to the actual SEOBNRv4 target waveform for the same parameters.
+If the generated waveform is always the same, as would be the case for an encoder which learns to associate each input to a fixed-length latent vector instead of a distribution, the mismatch values would be identical each time.
+However, in a variational model, these $n$ mismatch values are expected to have a spread.
+Further, the mismatch of the model generated waveform varies a great deal across the parameter space.
+Thus, we need to calculate the standard deviation in the mismatch for $N$ waveforms with randomly selected parameters from the parameter space. \Fig{fig:uq} plots the histogram of the distribution of standard deviation in the mismatch for $n=100$ generations of a waveform iterated for $N=5000$ random waveforms.
+We find that the latent sampling uncertainty of our model can thus be constrained at a median mismatch standard deviation value of $4\times10^{-3}$.